department-of-veterans-affairs/va-digital-service-handbook/_pages/digital-standards.md

 * Identify the data the service will collect, use, store, create, and/or update
 * Describe how the data is being transmitted and stored
 * Explain how long the data is kept, how it will be used, and how it may be shared
-* Put in place appropriate VA legal, privacy, and security measures
+* Put in place appropriate legal, privacy, and security measures
 <!--* <span class="todo">TODO</span> - More from AW-->

 > {{ page.seemore }}